bucanero/apollo-vita/docs/README.md

 # Online Database

-The application also provides direct access to the [Apollo online database](https://github.com/bucanero/apollo-saves) of save-game files for PlayStation Vita games.
+The application also provides direct access to the [Apollo online database](https://github.com/bucanero/apollo-saves) of save-game files for PlayStation Vita and PSP games.
 These usually offer additional features such as completed games that can save you many hours of playing.

-Currently, the list of available games and files is limited, but the project aims to add more save-games shared by the community.
+The Online Database project aims to [add more save-games](https://github.com/bucanero/apollo-saves/issues/new/choose) shared by the community.

 **Note:** Downloaded save files **must be resigned** using Apollo before loading them in your games.